Get

 4. Illness

 Sometimes, the fact that cats search for warmth is natural and just part of their instincts.
 However, if your cat is acting strange and tends to lie around more than usual, they could be sick.
-Many illnesses in cats cause them to sleep and rest more, the same thing that happens with humans or any other creature.
+Many illnesses in cats cause them to sleep more or to have problems regulating their body temperature, the same thing that happens with humans or any other creature.
 This allows them to use their energy to heal rather than move around.
 Your cat may simply prefer warm things because they are sick.

 If your cat is acting strange or showing other signs, it may be time for a vet visit.
 Things like vomiting, diarrhea, lethargy, and other concerning signs can point toward your cat being sick.
 You likely don’t need to worry if you see them lying down somewhere warm like usual, but you should worry if other signs occur and they seem more tired than normal.